How Does Battery Backup for Solar Panels Work?

 The cost of solar battery backup systems ranges dramatically based on the battery that you choose and how much capacity you need to match your solar energy system.
 In general, the price can start from $500 and can increase in cost depending on the brand, additional accessories, and product availability.

 The exact installation costs vary based on the difficulty of the project and the ease of access to existing components of the system.
-Contact us at Synchronicity Solar today for a free quote of how much it will cost to install a battery backup system at your home or business.
+Contact us at Pisgah Solar today for a free quote of how much it will cost to install a battery backup system at your home or business.

 Can I Add a Battery to My Existing Solar Panel System?